Frequently Asked Questions for the MA

 If you have completed fewer than 24 units, you may be admitted to Conditional Standing, but you will need to complete the required number of units and achieve the required grade point average before you can take graduate-level classes or begin work toward the 30-unit M.A. program.
 When you are ready to be advanced to Classified Standing you must bring the form and your unofficial transcript to the M.A.
 Advisor to have the change made official.

-Simply fill out the generic California State University Application for Graduate Admissions form online at the university website.
-This form is also available on any C.S.U. or community college campus.
-You need to list three references in your application, but you do not need to supply letters of recommendation.
-Have all transcripts sent directly to the Graduate Studies office, not to Admissions.
-The most efficient procedure is to gather all your official transcripts yourself and to send or take them to Graduate Studies.
+Simply fill out the online Cal State Apply for Graduate Admissions.
+You can find instructions here.
+You will need to list three references in your application, but you do not need to supply letters of recommendation.
+Have all transcripts sent directly to the Graduate Admissions & Program Evaluations Office.
+For full and detailed instructions, please review the "Steps to Graduate Admissions" brochure listed here.

 Note: Be sure to specify only the M.A.
 English program on your form.
 If you also indicate a credential objective, your application may not be routed to the Department of English and Comparative Literature.
 Send your writing sample to the Graduate Advisor in the Department of English and Comparative Literature.
 Ideally the writing sample will be an example of your previous work as a student of literature.